THE WHITSUNDAYS REGION

 The Great Barrier Reef is one of the seven great wonders of the natural world.
 Stretching more than 2,300km along the northeast coast of Australia, from the northern tip of Queensland to just north of Bundaberg, the reef is the largest natural feature on earth and can be seen from outer space.

 The Great Barrier Reef is made up of more than 2,800 coral reefs and boasts a diverse range of colourful marine life providing some of the best diving and snorkelling in the world.

-Cruise Whitsundays offers a Great Barrier Reef Adventures day trip to the outer Great Barrier Reef.
+Cruise Whitsundays offers a Great Barrier Reef Adventures day trip to the outer Great Barrier Reef and a Reefsleep overnight experience.
 Our pontoon sites are well protected and boast their own eco-system with scientific surveys reporting nearly 200 types of fish and over 150 types of coral in the immediate area of one of our pontoons.
 Experience the incredible reef in more ways than one scuba diving, with a guided snorkelling safari or with a scenic helicopter flight.

 The climate in the Whitsundays is subtropical being just above the tropic of Capricorn.
 Located on the same Latitude as Fiji, sunny tropical weather is guaranteed almost all year round.
 An average annual temperature of 27°C and an estimated average of 8.25 sunshine hours per day ensures an incredible year-round climate.
 Summer is over those months around January where the average temperature is over 30°C. The winter months are those around July with an average temperature of 23°C.